MaxamatO/Booking-System/README.md

 #### Alternatively you can use the [Spring Boot Maven Plugin](https://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-maven-plugin.html) like so:

-For that in `application-dev.properties` you need to set parameters corresponding to the ones of your newly created database, to which you'd like to connect.
+For that in `application-dev.properties` you need to set parameters corresponding to the ones of your *newly created database*, to which you'd like to connect.

 After you set up everything, just run: